leytilera/addonscript-spec/docs/api/features/addons.md

 #### Responses:

-- `200 OK`: This version of the addon is available in this addon repository.
+- `200 OK`: This version of the addon is available on this API instance.
 The response body MUST be an [Addon Manifest](../../schema/manifest.md).
-- `404 Not Found`: This version of the addon is not available in this addon repository.
+- `404 Not Found`: This version of the addon is not available on this API instance.